dart-lang/language/accepted/2.6/static-extension-members/feature-specification.md

 # Dart Static Extension Methods Design

-lrn@google.com<br>Version: 1.3<br>Status: Design Proposal
+lrn@google.com<br>Version: 1.4<br>Status: Design Document.

-This is a design document for *static extension methods* for Dart.
-This document describes the most basic variant of the feature, then lists a few possible variants or extensions.
+This is a design document for *static extension members* for Dart.
+This document describes the feature's syntax and semantics.

 See [Problem Description](https://github.com/dart-lang/language/issues/40) and [Feature Request](https://github.com/dart-lang/language/issues/41) for background.